-Oktoberfest parades
+Oktoberfest Parades

-Two big parades help get the Oktoberfest underway.
+OKTOBERFEST PARADES: Two big parades help get the Oktoberfest underway.

 Try and see at least some of the Costume und Riflemen's Procession on the first Sunday – a spectacle almost as good as that inside one of the beer tents when things are kicking at 9pm on a Friday night.

-The Oktoberfest parades:
+The Oktoberfest parades are:

-Grand entry of the Oktoberfest Landlords and Breweries (Einzug der Festwirte)
+Grand entry of the Oktoberfest Landlords and Breweries (Einzug der Festwirte

 A kind of prelude to the fest, this parade has about 1,000 Oktoberfest workers, carneys and proprietors rambling down Sonnen Strasse to the Theresienwiesen.